nabstUser/klikxWeb/README.md

 ## Deployment

-This project can be easily deployed to Vercel, Netlify, or any other platform that supports Next.js.
+This project is configured for easy deployment on Netlify or any other platform that supports Next.js.

 ```bash
 # Build for production